blitline-dev/blitline-dev.github.io/articles/deduping.md

 <br/>

-If you run the following example of Blitline's [Gist Runner](http://www.blitline.com/docs/gist_runner?gist_id=71179132d346db524da6), you will see that the outputted images have 42 floating point hashes associated with them.
+If you run this [example](http://www.blitline.com/docs/gist_runner?gist_id=71179132d346db524da6) of Blitline's Gist Runner, you will see that the outputted images have 42 floating point hashes associated with them.
 You can then plug these values into the algorithm, for example:

 <br/>